zilongshanren/dotfiles/README.md

-This repo inspired by this blog post:
+This repo is inspired by this blog post:
     http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/

 #Installed with: